-- "When or why might you want to factor a polynomial?" - "How do you know when you have an answer?" - "Will this strategy work for all situations?" - "How does your representation compare to that of your partner?"
+- "How do you know when you have an answer?" - "Will this strategy work for all situations?" - "How does your representation compare to that of your partner?"

 are examples of questions that will move students' inquiry towards deeper understanding.
 Effective questioning is essential for teaching and student learning, and should be an integral part of planning.
 Questioning should also be used to encourage students to reflect on the inquiry process and on the documentation and assessment of their own learning.